http4k/http4k/src/docs/blog/documenting_apis_with_openapi/index.md

 title: http4k blog: Documenting http4k APIs with OpenApi3
 description: An overview of the OpenApi3 support available in the http4k library.

-# http4k blog: Documenting http4k APIs with OpenApi3
+# Documenting http4k APIs with OpenApi3

 ##### may 2019 / [@daviddenton](github)